Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 “Generally, the larger the head is, the more power it allows you to have, and it gives you an even larger sweet spot,” Martina confirms.

-In regards to the change in grommet configuration, she says, “They increased the distance between grommets, and it gives you a lot more power.
+Regarding the change in grommet configuration, she says, “They increased the distance between grommets, and it gives you a lot more power.
 I thought I was going to find some drawbacks compared to the previous version because when you increase the power, you generally decrease the accuracy, but so far, I haven’t seen any trouble with that.”

 VCORE Weight

 “It’s fairly light, so it’s very maneuverable.
-Even when you are in a tough situation, you can still manage to let the racket go without hurting yourself, which is great for female players,” says Martina.
+Even when you are in a tough situation, you can still manage to let the racquet go without hurting yourself, which is great for female players,” says Martina.

 Additional Design Features

 Some of the other design features characteristic of the Yonex VCORE 100 include something they call Aero Trench.
-By keeping the grommet placements at the top of the frame, Yonex says this increases the aerodynamics of the racket by 11%.
+By keeping the grommet placements at the top of the frame, Yonex says this increases the aerodynamics of the racquet by 11%.
 This design, they say, keeps air resistance to a minimum and contributes to faster swing speeds.

 The Yonex VCORE 100 also incorporates silicone oil-infused (SIF) grommets.
 Yonex claims this lubrication minimizes friction between the string and grommet, which allows for faster string snapback and helps drive the spin of the ball.

-Yonex has also given the throat of the racket a slightly new design, along with a narrower beam.
+Yonex has also given the throat of the racquet a slightly new design, along with a narrower beam.
 All these design changes should create a significant difference in elevating your launch angle and bumping up your topspin.

 The 2023 Yonex VCORE 100 comes in two colors: flame red or galaxy black.